 Some viewers came from as far afield as Maryland, US, and Brisbane, Australia.

-The event was widely cover by the British media, with more than 100 outlets reporting on the live performance, including ITV News.
+The event was widely covered by the British media, with more than 100 outlets reporting on the live performance, including ITV News.

 “Singing is so good for the soul, it cheers us up.
 I always think that it’s really good for mental well-being,” Katherine said to event host Angellica Bell.